VizierDB/web-api-async/doc/configuration.md

 Vizier API Configuration
 ========================

-The Vizier API is configured using a configuration object that contains (i) API parameters and default settings for the Web service, (ii) definition of the file store, (iii) definition of the data store, (iv) definition of the viztrails repository, and (v) the list of available packages and their respective configuration parameters.
+The Vizier API is configured using a configuration object that contains (i) API parameters and default settings for the Web service, (ii) definition of the execution environment for data curation workflows, (iii) the list of available packages and their respective configuration parameters, and (iv) some server specific information (e.g., the log file folder).

 Configuration Parameters